FortinetCloudCSE/azure-202-advanced/content/4_Chapter-Four/4_4-bgp-routing-intent.md

 1. ***Repeat*** the process to add a static route for the Azure internal load balancer health probe

-    Refer to the overall [](../images/1_1-az-vwan-single-hub-ra.PNG) for the internal load balancer placement.
-Health probes enable the Azure load balancer to know if a FortiGate is in a state to forward traffic.
+    Refer to the overall [architecture](../images/1_1-az-vwan-single-hub-ra.PNG) for the internal load balancer placement.
+Health probes enable the Azure load balancer to determine if a FortiGate is in a state to forward traffic.

     The static route destination below is the default Azure load balancer health probe destination.